COREayan/COREayan/README.md

 - 📚 Reading books & exploring libraries
 - 🚴‍♂️ Cycling through quiet trails
 - 🌊 Relaxing on beaches & 🏔️ hiking in the mountains
-- 🌍 Travelling the world, learning from new cultures 🏛️, and trying new foods 🍜🍣😋
+- 🌍 Travelling the world, learning from new cultures 🏛️, and trying new food 🍜🍣😋
 - 🎥 Watching Anime & diving into new stories

 ---